SpiritBreaker226/lendesk/README.md

  1. In the terminal make sure you are in the project's root directory
  2. Go to the `cd frontend` directory
  3. Run `yarn start`

+## <a id="Notes"></a>Notes

+### NodeJS Server Tests

+There is an issue where the Redis database does not work well in a testing environment in NodeJS.
+As a result, any test will fail.
+However, I created the tests to show what tests would look like.